GabeScott/standard-works-vault/General Conference/1978 April - The Prayer of Faith.md

 That plea, that prayer of faith, was heard and answered.
 A night I shall ever treasure and long remember was when this entire family assembled in a sacred room in the beautiful temple which graces this square.
 Father was there.
 Mother was there.
 Every child was there.
 Ordinances eternal in their significance were performed.
 A humble prayer of gratitude brought to a close this long-awaited evening.

-May we ever remember ...
+May we ever remember …

-Prayer is the soul’s sincere desire,
+>Prayer is the soul’s sincere desire,

-Uttered or unexpressed,
+>Uttered or unexpressed,

-The motion of a hidden fire
+>The motion of a hidden fire

-That trembles in the breast.
+>That trembles in the breast.
+>

-Oh thou by whom we come to God,
+>Oh thou by whom we come to God,

-The Life, the Truth, the Way!
+>The Life, the Truth, the Way!

-The path of prayer thyself hast trod;
+>The path of prayer thyself hast trod;

-Lord, teach us how to pray.
+>Lord, teach us how to pray.

-(Hymns, no. 220.)
+>

 He has taught us how to pray.
 That each of us will learn and live this lesson is my earnest plea and sincere prayer, in the name of Jesus Christ.
 Amen.